JetBrains/amper/docs/Documentation.md

 Sections in the template can also have `@platform`-qualifiers.
 See the [Multi-platform configuration](#multi-platform-configuration) section for details.

-_NOTE: Template files can't have `product:` and `apply:` sections.
+> Template files can't have `product:` and `apply:` sections.
 That is, templates can't be recursive.
+Templates can't
-Templates can't define product lists._
+> define product lists.

 Templates are applied one by one, using the same rules as [platform-specific dependencies and settings](#dependencysettings-propagation):
 - Scalar values (strings,  numbers etc.) are overridden.